Healthy Homes Assessment Epuni

 building insulation inspection

-A warm dry house is a healthy house
+A comfortable, dry house is an ideal house

 Insulation Epuni

-• Zone 2 – the rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – The rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3

-Learn more about the Healthy Homes insulation quality.
+Learn more about this Healthy Homes insulation standard.

 Epuni Moisture Ingress & Drainage